JT8D-17/Enhanced-Cloudscapes-Controller-for-X-Plane/README.md

 After having typed a value into any text/number input box, click anywhere in the Controller's window to leave it, otherwise it will keep focus, eating up all keyboard inputs (see "Known Issues" section below).
 Undesired values in text/number input boxes that were just entered can be discarded  by pressing the "ESC" key.
-Window size is saved when the "Autosave" option is activated in the _"ECC UI Settings"_ window.
+Window size is saved when the "Autosave" option is activated in the _"ECSC UI Settings"_ window.
-The EC Controller window will automatically open upon X-Plane session start if both the "Autosave" and "Autoload" option have been activated in the _"UI Settings"_ menu (see section 5.3.3 below).
+The ECSC window will automatically open upon X-Plane session start if both the "Autosave" and "Autoload" option have been activated in the _"UI Settings"_ menu (see section 5.3.3 below).
 Some UI elements have tooltips.

 [Back to table of contents](#toc)